pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 According to the result of the `IsSynced()` function:

-- If the node is out of sync, it runs `StartSyncing()` function.
+- If the node is out of sync, it runs `Start()` function.
 Node requests blocks one by one using the minimum and maximum height in aggregated state sync metadata.
 - If the node is in sync with its peers it rejects the block and/or block proposal.

 ```mermaid